gruppe-i-co-design/paper/paper.md

 ### Hardware implementation

-The implementation of linear cell sort algorithms was more complicated than Selection sort.
-We needed to draw multiple FSMDs and ASMDs charts to implement the sorting algorithm in hardware.
-Since the algorithm uses cells, we needed to draw an FSMD and ASMD chart for a general cell, then a top-level FSDM and ASMD for the cell connections.
+The implementation of linear cell sort algorithms was more complicated than selection sort.
+We needed to draw two FSMDs and ASMDs charts, first for a general cell and then for the top level connection of cells.
+This design charts can be found in @fig:design-charts-linear.

+The elaborated schematic can be found in @fig:linear-cell-schematic.
+The multiplexer in the schematic turned out to be quite large, this was a result of us having to use `std_logic`, and some other ugly workarounds, to make it work with generics.
+A waveform diagram of simulating the implementation can be found in @fig:linear-cell-waveform.

 <div id="fig:design-charts-linear" class="subfigures">
 ![FSMD chart](figures/linear-cell-sort/fsmd.png){#fig:linear-cell-fsmd width=85%}